Longer Term | Lamb

 LAMB Training Center runs a 3-year Diploma in Midwifery.
 A Bachelor of Science level teacher is being sought for chemistry, physics, and biology classes.

-Nurse or Midwife consultant
+Nursing or Midwife Consultants

 Quality Assurance Coordinator for Training Centre

 LAMB training Center is a well-known organization in Bangladesh, with specialization in Maternal and Child Health Care service.
-LAMB training aims to be values and skills based.
+LAMB training aims to be values- and skills-based.
 In this regard TC has need for a quality assurance coordinator for ensure training quality to international, evidenced-based standards.

 LAMB operates a rehabilitation unit for children with disabilities, including a clubfoot program and also adult therapy services.
 Many of the children seen come with a diagnosis of cerebral palsy and as such ankle foot-orthsis (AFOs) are needed.
 LAMB is seeking for an orthotist who will be willing to come and train local staff on how to do such orthosis and to set up a running program that will ensure sustainability of such a service.
 A commitment of at least 1 year is preferable.